 4. DIY Essential Oil Sprays

 Sprays can be a good substitute if you don’t have (or don’t want to purchase) a diffuser.
-They can help give you a quick, fresh boost to help you be mindful in the present.
+They can help give you a quick, fresh boost to help you be mindful of the present.
 As a base again, you will need: